drseg/swift-fsm/README.md

 As `handleEvent` may call an `async` action, `handleEvent` itself must also be `async`.

-`FSM` will fine the appropriate transition for its current state, call the associated function, and transition to the associated next state.
+`FSM` will find the appropriate transition for its current state, call the associated function, and transition to the associated next state.
 In this case, we call the `unlock` function and transition to the `unlocked` state.
 If no transition is found, nothing will happen, and if compiled for debugging, a warning message will print to the console.

 ##### Arrays of Actions

-If you wish to pass an array of actions, you may wish to use the convenience `&` operator overload provided by Swift FSM in order to enable mixing and matching of the two different action signatures:
+If you pass an array of actions, you may wish to use the convenience `&` operator overload provided by Swift FSM to enable mixing and matching of different action signatures:

 ```swift
 when(.coin) | then(.unlocked) | first & secondAsync & thirdWithEvent ...
 ```

-This is functionally equivalent (though not technically identical) to the more verbose, but equally valid:
+This is equivalent (though not technically identical) to the more verbose, but equally valid:

 ```swift
 when(.coin) | then(.unlocked) | { event in await first(); await secondAsync(); thirdWithEvent(event) ... }